 The Water Crisis at its Worst

-Water Scarcity vs. Water Poverty
+Water Scarcity vs. Poverty

-Water scarcity is a hot topic these days.
+Regarding water scarcity, it is a hot topic these days.
 The University of Arizona recently issued a report (citing data published by FEW Resources) that caught public attention like wildfire.
 The numbers are more than concerning:

 - Two-thirds of the world will have to deal with water-stressed conditions, translated into limited or hard to find water resources;